-All customers are required in accordance with the Electricity Supply Act (ESA) Section 11 of 1994 to provide a security for a payment which is normally equivalent to two (2) months consumption.
+All customers are required in accordance with the Electricity Supply Act (ESA) Section 11 of 1994 to provide a security deposit which is normally equivalent to two (2) months consumption.
 Interest accrued is credited to customers' accounts in the first billing cycle of the year.
 The cash deposit is refunded with accumulated interest when the account is terminated.